joetime/chart.ko.js/README.md

 - test/demo page
 - donut and radial charts, etc.
 - refactoring: there's some duplication of code
-- reasonable defaults for simpler binding data struture (for example, default colors)*
+- reasonable defaults for simpler binding data struture (for example, default colors) although this may not belong in the scope of this extension...
 - eliminate jquery dependency (not sure if there is one, but I haven't tried it yet)
 - ability to set chart options, either on the fly or beforehand
 - hooks for extensions (legend, hover, etc.)

-* this may not belong in the scope of this extension...

 dependencies
 ============